nualagr/readnreviewed/README.md

 ### 3 Structure Plane
 After identifying the needs of the site's users and after visiting book review and recommendation websites the following website design and features were chosen:

-For ease of navigation there will be a navigation bar at the top with the brand logo and links to other pages on the site.
+For ease of navigation there is a navigation bar at the top with the brand logo and links to other pages on the site.
-This will collapse into the hamburger icon when viewed on a mobile or tablet screen.
+This collapses into the hamburger icon when viewed on a mobile or tablet screen.
-There will also be a common footer on each page with social media links, site administrator contact details and copyright information.
+There is a common footer on each page with social media links, site administrator contact details and copyright information.
-The site is going to have different options for each of the following users: new visitors, site members and administrative users.
+The site has different options for each of the following users: new visitors, site members and administrative users.

-1. **New visitors** to the site will be able to see the public landing page which will have three buttons on the navigation bar: Home, Log In and Register.
+1. **New visitors** to the site are able to see the public landing page which has four links on the navigation bar: Home, Browse, Log In / Register and Search.
-   -	The Log In page will consist of a simple form asking for the member’s username and password.
+   -	The Log In page consists of a simple form asking for the member’s username and password.
-   -	The Registration page will consist of a simple form asking the visitor to enter their email address, a username and a password.
+   -	The Registration page consists of a simple form asking the visitor to enter their email address, a username and a password.
-   -	The Home page or Landing page will explain what membership to the site offers its users, it will display positive site member testimonials and sample latest book reviews uploaded to the site.
+   -	The Home page or Landing page explains what membership to the site offers its users, it displays positive site member testimonials and the two latest books that have been reviewed on the site.
+   -    The Browse page, where users can browse through the books on the Read n' Reviewed site.
+   -    The Search page consists of a single search box where users can search for books on the site, by author or title.

-2. **Site members** will be able to log in to the site from the landing page.
-Their logged in navigation bar will consist of:
+2. **Site members** are able to log in to the site from the landing page.
+Their logged in navigation bar consists of:
-   -	A link to their Profile page which displays their username and a list of the reviews they have contributed to the site.
-Edit and Delete buttons will be provided beside these reviews allowing the user to curate their own reviews.
+   -	A link to their Profile page which displays their username and email address.
+   -    The My Reviews page displays a list of the user's reviews submitted to the site along with Edit and Delete buttons allowing the user to curate their own reviews.
    -	A link to the New Review page consisting of a form where they can input their new review and submit it to the database.
-   -	A Wish-List page which consists of a bookshelf of book covers, that the member has earmarked for future reading.
-These cover images are links to those books as they have been reviewed on the site.
+   -	The My Wish List page consists of a grid of book covers, that the member has earmarked for future reading.
+There are links to those books as they have been reviewed on the site along with links to buy the books.
+A simple bookmark icon beside each book allows the user to easily remove any book from the Wish List.
+   -    The Browse page, where users can browse through the books on the Read n' Reviewed site.
    -	A Log Out button.
+   -    The Search page where users can search the site for any book by title or by author.
+If no book currently exists on the site the logged in user is brought to the Add Book page and allowed to search for the edition they want and add it to the site.

 3. **Administrative Users** will be able to see the public site: